Last Updated on by

 - Adhere to all Leave No Trace principles

-- The trail is well-trodden, but ultimately there are few signs and markers on public lands in the Tahoe region, so pay attention to where you are going (when in doubt, turn back)
+- There are few trail signs and markers on public lands in the Tahoe region, so unless there are tracks to follow, the correct route may be difficult to identify – when in doubt, turn back

 - Leave an itinerary of your plans with someone who’ll call emergency services if you don’t return by your prescribed time